 If you were seriously hurt in a car accident, you may be more concerned about your injuries than filing a claim with the other driver’s insurance company.
 However, an insurance adjuster for the negligent driver may call you to sign documents and request that you give a recorded statement.

-Five Reasons NOT to Give a Recorded Statement After Your Las Vegas Car Accident
+Five Reasons Not To Give a Recorded Statement After Your Las Vegas Car Accident

 Even if the accident was not your fault, it is never a good idea to give a recorded statement.
 Important reasons why you do not want to agree to this include: